 THB and Brookvine agreed to partner in late 2013, and by February 2014 we had prepared detailed due diligence information, marketing collateral and a distribution plan in advance of THB’s first marketing trip to Australia.
 Many meetings and discussions with investors and their advisors preceded the first trip, and we soon identified leading candidates to seed the THB US Micro-Cap Fund, an Australian-registered Managed Investments Scheme.

-Leveraging THB’s investment philosophy and approach, and its now 20-year track record in US micro cap, Brookvine and THB are now planning to launch the THB International Micro Cap Fund to Australian investors in September 2018.
-We have recently secured institutional and family office seed capital for the new fund.
+Leveraging THB’s investment philosophy and approach, and its now 20-year track record in US micro cap, Brookvine and THB then launched the THB International (ex-USA) Micro Cap Fund to Australian investors in August 2018.